-NOAA collected the raw topobathy lidar data for Project FL1605-TB-N and performed the initial processing and quality control.
-Lidar point cloud data was processed by Dewberry personnel in May 2017.
+Lidar point cloud data was processed in September 2018.
 Riegl RiProcess software was utilized to transform the lidar point cloud into a mapping projection and to check the calibration stability.
 Terrasolid software was used for assessing relative and absolute accuracies between overlapping lifts and relative with each lift, initial point cloud classification, editing of the lidar point cloud, and for classification of water surface, erroneous returns, bathymetric surface and bare earth points.
 Refraction correction was performed through Dewberry's lidar Processor.
-Additional quality control, point classification, and formatting were performed with GeoCue, Terrasolid, and Global Mapper software.
-NOAA VDatum software was used to convert the vertical datum of the LIDAR points from NAD83 ellipsoid to local MHW and MLLW tidal datums.
+Additional quality control (QC), point classification, and formatting were performed with GeoCue, Terrasolid, and Global Mapper software.
+NOAA VDatum software was used to convert the vertical datum of the lidar points from NAD83 ellipsoid to local MHW and MLLW tidal datums.
 QTModeler and custom ArcGIS Scripts were used to produce bare earth MHW and MLLW digital elevation models (DEMs) at a 1-meter grid resolution and to create and format the MHW and MLLW vectors into shapefile format.

-The lidar point cloud was compared to higher accuracy ground control points to determine vertical uncertainties of the data set, and then compared to the morphologic slope around the derived shoreline at a large number of sample sites in the project area to determine the uncertainty of the vectors.
-Based on this assessment the MHW lidar derived shoreline vectors meet a horizontal accuracy of 1.4 meters at the 95% confidence level, and the MLLW lidar derived shoreline vectors meet a horizontal accuracy of 3.2 meters at the 95% confidence level.
+The lidar point cloud was compared to higher accuracy ground control points to determine vertical uncertainties of the data set, and then compared to the morphologic slope around the derived shoreline at numerous sample sites in the project area to determine the uncertainty of the vectors.
+Based on this assessment the MHW lidar derived shoreline vectors meet a horizontal accuracy of 1.5 meters at the 95% confidence level, and the MLLW lidar derived shoreline vectors meet a horizontal accuracy of 2.1 meters at the 95% confidence level.
 NOAA supplied the lidar-derived MHW and MLLW shapefiles to be segmented, edited, and attributed by Dewberry.